The Dynamic and Distributed Information Systems Group at the University of Zurich (Switzerland) is inviting applications for a

 - strong analytical/mathematical skills

-- expertise in database systems, Semantic Web / Linked Data, HCI, or economics is helpful.
+- expertise in Multimedia, Database Systems, Semantic Web / Linked Data, or HCI is helpful. (note: only expertise in one of the fields is necessary; multiple areas are desirable)

 - good programming skills in several languages